 One of two foundation courses in the Cultivating Success program, the 12-week Agricultural Entrepreneurship course helps new and current farmers gain skills in business planning, managing risk, and direct marketing.

 This in-depth business planning course covers evaluating resources, planning and research, legal and management issues, marketing strategies, budgets and financial statements along with how to cultivate capital resources.

-Comments from recent graduates include, “The unique opportunity to meet fellow successful farmers and business mentors is one of a kind.”
+Comments from recent graduates include, “The unique opportunity to hear from fellow successful farmers and business mentors is one of a kind.”
 “By the end of the course I had a farm business plan that I could take to the bank.” and “The opportunity to evaluate my enterprise and make informed decisions is invaluable, after all the best place to make mistakes is on paper.”

 Extension programs and employment are available to all without discrimination.
-Evidence of noncompliance may be reported through your local extension office or to the wsu center for human rights.
+Evidence of noncompliance may be reported through your local extension office or to the WSU Center for Human Rights.
 Persons with a disability requiring special accommodation can request accommodation 21 days before training at (425) 338-2400.
 If accommodation is not requested in advance, we cannot guarantee availability on-site.